 - On-line, in the day and age when people want to be talked with -v- being talked to, influencers are the new billboards.

 All advertising is about hacking discovery.
 OML focusses on -

 - trust -v- reach. - targeting -v- branding. - intimate -v- broadcasting. - audience data -v- ad creation.

-Gunjan Arya, is a Managing Partner at OML, which builds live and content experiences with a community/creator-first approach.
+Gunjan Arya, is a Managing Partner and a member of the Board at OML, which builds live and content experiences with a community/creator-first approach.
 Along with being tasked to launch new strategic initiatives at OML, she runs OML’s international branded content division which operates in 20+ countries.

 She comes with 20 years of experience across advertising and marketing.
 She is also the founder of award-winning multi-disciplinary brand consultancy, Design Of Information, who’s work has been recognised by international clients and awards alike, including Cannes Lions, TED Ads Worth Spreading, and World Advertising Research Council.
 Gunjan has studied Marketing and New Media at Emerson College and Business at Harvard University.